openjs-foundation/cross-project-council/GOVERNANCE.md

 * The PR has been open for at least 14 days OR has been approved by 50% or more of the voting members.

-Pull requests that change the charter of the CPC must meeting the following conditions in additon to the ones listed for changing CPC governance:
+Pull requests that change the charter of the CPC must meet the following conditions in additon to the ones listed for changing CPC governance:

 * The text of the PR must be approved by the board.